blumanski/react-native-firebase-facebook-login-example/README.md

 https://github.com/magus/react-native-facebook-login

-One could clone this repo and get it running by changing a the service files.
+One could clone this repo and get it running by changing the service files.

 But this is an example on how to implement this.
 If one runs into trouble implementing one of the components, this is may helpfull.